 The stars Delta and Gamma Equulei appear on the imaginary line that connects Enif and Altair, while Kitalpha and Beta Equulei appear south of the line.

-Equuleus, the foal, is usually associated with Hippe, the daughter of the centaur Chiron in Greek mythology.
-Hippe was seduced by Aeolus and became pregnant with his child.
+Equuleus, the little horse constellation, is usually associated with Hippe, the daughter of the centaur Chiron in Greek mythology.
+In Greek lore, Hippe was seduced by Aeolus and became pregnant with his child.
 Too ashamed to tell her father, she hid the pregnancy from Chiron.
 She escaped to the mountains and stayed there until she gave birth to the child, named Melanippe.

 When Chiron came looking for Hippe, she prayed to the gods that he doesn’t find her and they turned her into a mare.
-It was the goddess Artemis who placed Hippe among the constellations.
+In one version of the tale, it was the goddess Artemis who placed Hippe among the constellations.
 She still appears to be hiding from Chiron, with only her head showing behind Pegasus.
 (Chiron is represented by the constellation Centaurus.)

-Alpha Equulei is a spectroscopic binary star of the spectral type G0III.
-It has a visual magnitude of 3.92 and is approximately 186 light years distant.
-It is the brightest star in Equuleus.
+Alpha Equulei is a spectroscopic binary star composed of a yellow giant of the spectral type G7III and a chemical peculiar white main sequence star with the stellar classification kA3hA4mA9.
+The system has a visual magnitude of 3.919 and is approximately 190 light years distant.
+It is the brightest point of light in Equuleus.

-The star’s name, Kitalpha, is derived from the Arabic phrase qiṭ‘a(t) al-faras which means “a piece (or section) of the horse.”
+The traditional name of the primary component, Kitalpha, is derived from the Arabic phrase qiṭ‘a(t) al-faras which means “a piece (or section) of the horse.”

 δ Equulei (Delta Equulei)